Last verified: 17 days ago

 Red Flags to Watch For

-- Pesticide contamination is a real concern: one study found pesticide residues (including carbofuran, acetamiprid, and imidacloprid) in nearly 66% of tested snow fungus samples from major production areas
+- Pesticide contamination is a real concern — a 2020 study found pesticide residues (including carbofuran, a restricted pesticide) in 65.9% of snow fungus samples tested in China

-- The only clinical trial tested a multi-ingredient blend, so no benefit can be attributed to snow fungus specifically
+- The only clinical trial tested snow fungus in a multi-ingredient blend, making it impossible to know what snow fungus alone actually does

 Products Containing Snow Fungus